psykocat/jenkins/README.md

 ### Environment configs

 There are 2 importants configuration files to preset before executing your instance :

 1. The `.env` file will contains jenkins related workspace and version (normally the same as the one pulled previously, but can be incremented for further updates), take good care of your `dockerconfig_root` and `jenkins_home` variables as they are respectively the root path where will be stored all jenkins configs (env, ssh, ssl for docker certificates by default, among others you may add) and the jenkins home path where jenkins will store and persist everything during it's run process.
 A good commented example is to use the path `/usr/local/share/docker/configs/` for the root config.
 2. The `jenkins/jenkins.config.env` file which will contains all wanted environment for jenkins execution, with some internal ones already set and ready to be filled.
 It is *strongly* recommended to store this file outside the project jenkins' repository and update the variable in the `.env` file accordingly.
 Please take care of keeping the mandatory `jenkins` parent dir.

 ### Docker-compose details

 The docker-compose files have explicit names about when they need to be used but here's the description for each one:

 * `docker-compose.yml` : Basic Jenkins execution with all environments, volumes set.
 Will also serve as default include for every other docker-compose files.
 Can be standalone if a service discovery is available on your server as it exposes its port.
 * `docker-compose.local.yml` : Jenkins' local execution with 8080 port published and though accessible through `http://localhost:8080`
-* `docker-compose.nginx.yml` : Jenkins' connection to any nginx proxy (with eventually letsencrypt too) with proper variables set (check your .env for this).
-This use nginx own network.
-* `docker-compose.nginx_bridge.yml` : Jenkins' connection to any nginx proxy (with eventually letsencrypt too) with proper variables set (check your .env for this).
-This use docker global bridge network.

 ### Jenkins execution

 The best way to execute by default these files, is through `run.sh` execution.
-You can specify any docker combo to include with the adequat option like `./run.sh --local` or `./run.sh --nginx` or `./run.sh --nginx_bridge`.
+You can specify any docker combo to include with the adequat option like `./run.sh --local`.
 Remaining options passed to `./run.sh` are docker-compose commands, with the default one being `up -d --force-recreate`.

 When passing the -d option to daemonize the jenkins, as done by default, a `stop_jenkins_compose_session.sh` script will be generated to clean later on the session if needed.